lowerthan60/foursquarebehind.blog/source/_posts/2016-11-16-Red-Black-Tree.md

 # Rotations #
 How does **inserting** or **deleting** nodes affect a **Red-Black Tree**?
 To ensure that its color scheme and properties don’t get thrown off, we can recolor or rotate the tree, that is modify the color or the structure of the corresponding nodes, to ensure after the tree modifying operations like **inserting** or **deleting**, the **Red-Black Tree** is continue to keep the its properties and balance.

-**Rotation** is a binary operation, between a parent node and one of its children, that swaps nodes and modifies their pointers while preserving the inorder traversal of the tree (so that elements are still sorted).
+**Rotation** is a basic operation for changing **Black-Red Tree** structure, it's a binary operation, between a parent node and one of its children, that swaps nodes and modifies their pointers while preserving the inorder traversal of the tree (so that elements are still sorted).

 There are two types of rotations: **Left Rotation** and **Right Rotation**.
 **Left Rotation** swaps the parent node with its right child,